 Lymphoma and other malignancies, some fatal, have been reported in children and adolescent patients treated with TNF blockers, including REMICADE®.
 Approximately half of these cases were lymphomas, including Hodgkin's and non-Hodgkin's lymphoma.
 The other cases represented a variety of malignancies, including rare malignancies that are usually associated with immunosuppression and malignancies that are not usually observed in children and adolescents.
 The malignancies occurred after a median of 30 months after the first dose of therapy.
 Most of the patients were receiving concomitant immunosuppressants.

 Postmarketing cases of hepatosplenic T-cell lymphoma, a rare type of T-cell lymphoma, have been reported in patients treated with TNF blockers, including REMICADE®.
 These cases have had a very aggressive disease course and have been fatal.
-All reported REMICADE® cases have occurred in patients with Crohn’s disease or ulcerative colitis and the majority were in adolescent and young adult males.
-All of these patients had received treatment with azathioprine or 6-mercaptopurine concomitantly with REMICADE® at or prior to diagnosis.
+The majority of reported REMICADE® cases have occurred in patients with Crohn’s disease or ulcerative colitis and most were in adolescent and young adult males.
+Almost all of these patients had received treatment with azathioprine or 6-mercaptopurine concomitantly with REMICADE® at or prior to diagnosis.
 Carefully assess the risks and benefits of treatment with REMICADE®, especially in these patient types.